Brixton is now one of the best areas of London to be both hungry and gluttonous within, having one of the widest ranges of cuisine in the capital.

 Avocado based market stall

-If you are partial to an Avocado then head here for a tasty selection of Bruschettas, sandwiches and salads, they appear at the Station Road market on the first and third Friday of each month.
+If you are partial to an Avocado then head here for a tasty selection of Bruschettas, sandwiches and salads, they have appeared at the Station Road market on the first and third Friday of each month, but check their website or twitter feed for the latest news of their whereabouts.

 Station Road Market Stall